bioSyntax/bioSyntax-site/install.md

 ---
 # bioSyntax Installation

 bioSyntax comes with a handy installation script.
-Simply download the latest release and run `bioSyntax_SETUP.sh`.
+Simply download the latest release and run `bash bioSyntax_SETUP.sh`.

 <a href="{{ site.owner.release }}"><span class="btn btn-danger">Download bioSyntax</span></a>

-**Note**: The installation script requires being run as super-user at the moment.
+**Note**: The installation script requires super-user commands at the moment.
 If you don't have permissions or don't like this; simply follow the Manual Installation instructions below.

 # Manual Installation